 Goal Identification: Point out your conversion goals (such as increasing click rate, email signups or clicks to product purchases).

 Hypothesis Generation: Explain why you thnink they would be better than the current versions.

-Variation Creation: Make the wanted changes in your website or in your mobile app (such as changing colors, elements on the page, revealing navigation elements or customizing).
+Variation Creation: Make the desired changes on your website or mobile app (such as changing colors, elements on the page, revealing navigation elements or customizing).

 If you run a split test with multiple URLs, use rel="canonical" to prevent Googlebot from getting confused by similar versions of the same page.

-If you run a split test that redirect the original URL, use 302 (Temporary) Redirects rather than 301s (Permanent) to enable Google keep the original URL.
+If you run a split test that redirects the original URL, use 302 (Temporary) Redirects rather than 301s (Permanent) to enable Google to keep the original URL.

-You need to avoid conducting experiments that are unnecessarily long and that do not seem necessary.
+You need to avoid conducting long and unnecessary experiments.